This post may contain affiliate links. Please read my disclosure.

 Refrigerate dough in the mixing bowl for 10 minutes.
 Use a cookie scoop to scoop out dough onto parchment-lined baking sheet.

 Form each scoop of dough into balls with your hands.
-Roll each ball into shredded coconut and return to the baking sheet.
+If you are not using the coconut, place the tray of dough balls in the freezer for 10 minutes.
+If you are using the coconut, roll each ball into shredded coconut and return to the baking sheet.

 - Line a baking sheet with parchment paper and set aside.